-- If correct solutions are handed in before the homework 1 deadline, 1 bonus point will be awarded for the final exam.
+- If correct solutions to questions 2-5 are handed in before the homework 1 deadline, 1 bonus point will be awarded for the final exam.
 The deadline is visible in CANVAS.
-If solutions to questions 2-6 handed in before that date are not correct, they have to be redone, but the second time without yielding bonus points for the exam.
+If solutions to questions 2-5 handed in before that date are not correct, they have to be redone, but the second time without yielding bonus points for the exam.
 Solutions must be clearly written, and easy to follow.
 If not, they will not generate bonus points, and must be redone.
 It is highly recommended that the answers are done on a computer (for instance LaTeX or word).
-Task 2-4,6-8 can be done in groups of two (single person groups are allowed).
-Please submit, not later than midnight of the date of the homework 1 deadline: - written solutions (in the form of a PDF-file) - your matlab (or julia) programs for the problems
+Task 2-5 can be done in groups of two (single person groups are allow).
+Please submit, not later than midnight of the date of the homework 1 deadline: - written solutions (in the form of a PDF-file) - your matlab (or julia) programs by

-The files should be uploaded in CANVAS $\rightarrow$ SF2524 $\rightarrow$ Assignments $\rightarrow$ Homework 1
+The files should be uploaded in CANVAS \rightarrow SF2524 \rightarrow Assignments \rightarrow Homework 1

-• If the extended version of task 1 is solved before the wiki-deadline, 1 wiki-bonus will be awarded.
+• If task 1 is solved before the wiki-deadline, 0.5 wiki-bonus will be awarded.
 If you collect y wiki-bonus points during the course, the grade limits for grade A and B will be reduced by y points.
-You submit your wiki tasks by specifying questions numbers (before wiki deadline) in
+The wiki tasks are reported by you by specifying questions numbers (before wiki deadline) in

-CANVAS $\rightarrow$ SF2524 $\rightarrow$ Assignments $\rightarrow$ Wiki part homework 1
+CANVAS \rightarrow SF2524 \rightarrow Assignments \rightarrow Wiki part homework 1

-1. Create problems and solutions on the course training wiki.
-This task is optional, but necessary if you want bonus points, and it can give you wiki-bonus points.

-In the wiki, create

-- in Block 1-2: x exercise problems (per person), without solutions. - in Block 1-2: y solutions (per person) to problems which do not yet have a solution.
+- 1. Create problems and solutions on the course training wiki.
+This task is optional but can give wiki-bonus.
+In the wiki, create - in Block 1-2: x exercise problems (per person), without solutions. - in Block 1-2: x solutions (per person) to problems which do not yet have a solution.
 Don't do the problems you created.